Market Decode: How bonds work — and what they can do for you

 For example, U.S. Treasury bonds are backed by "the full faith and credit of the U.S. government," and therefore are considered the safest type of bonds, with no credit risk.
 For that reason, though, the interest rate they pay is relatively low.

-So there's always a trade-off between the coupon a bond pays and the amount of credit risk it presents to its bondholders
+High-yield corporate bonds and some international bonds, on the other hand, carry higher coupon rates but come with significantly more risk.
+So, there's always a trade-off between the coupon a bond pays and the amount of credit risk it presents to its bondholders.

 When it comes to your investments, Bonds matter for several reasons.